carbon-design-system/carbon-website-archive/src/content/guidelines/accessibility/overview.md

 #### How they experience an interface

-- **Will not be able to differentiate between some colors** on an interface
+- Will not be able to differentiate between some colors on an interface
 - Rely on non-color information to use an interface

 #### What designers should think about

-- Run your design through a **color-blind simulator**.
+- Run your design through a color-blind simulator.
 If the design doesn't work, try another approach.
 If you're working in Sketch, we recommend the [Stark](http://www.getstark.co/) plugin.
 <!-- - To view best practices for using color in Data Visualization, view the [Data Vis](/data-visualization/overview/colors) color page. -->

 ### Deaf and hard-of-hearing users

 #### How they experience an interface

-- May rely on **captioning** and other alternative representations of audio
+- May rely on captioning and other alternative representations of audio

 #### What designers should think about